 Lyme is caused by a corkscrew-shaped bacteria, a 'spirochete' (Borrelia burgdorferi) which burrows into connective and other tissues in the body most frequently causing aching and tender muscles, sore joints, headaches, and even intermittent paralysis.
 Transmitted by deer ticks (Ixodes ticks), a pin-head version of the common wood tick, people who live, play, or travel in forested and grassy areas are most vulnerable although the tick may be found almost anywhere that deer or white-footed mice are found.
 Although white mice are known to be part of the deer tick life cycle, researchers now think that the bacteria life cycle may also include birds, other mammels, and insects like mosquitos.

 Lyme can masquerade as fibromyalgia, carpal tunnel, multiple sclerosis, chronic fatigue, depression, thyroid disfunction, arthritis, heart arrhythmia and many other conditions.
-With an estimated 300,000 new cases annually, Lyme is a more serious health threat than West Nile disease which is transmitted by mosquito bites.
+With the high number of new cases annually, Lyme is a more serious health threat than West Nile disease which is transmitted by mosquito bites.

 Most people get Lyme from the bite of the nymphal, or immature form of the tick.
 Deer tick larva become infected in August and September when they feed on an animal that is infected.
 They molt over the winter and in May appear as poppy-seed sized nymphs.
 Humans become infected when they are bitten, usually from May through July.
 The adult deer ticks appear in October, and survive the winter in leaf litter.
 They begin laying eggs in late May, which hatch in July, and the cycle begins again.